crunchr/pymutantic/README.md

 )
 ```

-NOTE: at present the state is not truly read-only since you can still make mutations, however since it is a copy any
-edits which are made to this copy are not reflected to the underlying CRDT.
+NOTE: This is simply a snaphot any edits which are made to this copy are not reflected to the underlying CRDT.

 #### Get a mutable view over the CRDT (in the form of an instance of the pydantic model you specified) and make granular edits using the `mutate` function